stefanvictora/hue-scheduler/CONTEXT.md

 ### Scenes and control

 **Scene Schedule**:
-A Hue scene whose name contains a valid Schedule Expression and optional schedule flags.
+A Hue scene whose name contains a valid Schedule Expression and optional schedule flags, declaring either a Scene-Backed Definition or a Schedule Gap.
 A name that cannot be parsed is treated as an ordinary scene name.
 _Avoid_: Scheduled scene, parseable scene

 **Scene-Backed Definition**: